 Independently owned.
-My Edmonds News is the only independently-owned news site based in Edmonds.
-It’s supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.
+My Edmonds News – founded in October 2009 — is supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.
 My freelance writers and photographers live in Edmonds too.

 Community service.
 I was raised in Ellensburg, population 10,000, and I understand the value of being in a community where people know your name and care about your well-being.
 My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and was always giving back to his community.
 He instilled in me the value of selfless community service.
 I currently sit on the Edmonds Historical Museum Board and the City of Edmonds Economic Development Commission, in addition to running My Edmonds News.
 I also have provided reduced cost or free advertising to deserving community organizations, and work with local high school and college journalism students.

 Commitment to journalism.
 I grew up during the Watergate era and was captivated by the idea that journalism could play such a key role in exposing government wrongdoing and influencing change.
 I wrote for my high school newspaper and was a journalism major/political science minor at Seattle University, after which I began working for community and small daily newspapers and a wire service.
 Journalism is an essential cornerstone to American democracy and in a small town, it connects people to their neighbors and the institutions that they value: their schools, city government and community organizations as well as activities and events.